hackutd/jury/docs/docs/contributing.md

 As with above, you will need to wait for both the backend and frontend to load.
 Additionally, you will have to wait for the MongoDB database to intialize and create a replica set (takes more than 10 seconds).

 :::warning
-Make sure you don't define `MONGODB_URI` as that takes precedence over the manual username/password definition!
+Make sure you don't define `MONGODB_URI` when using the local database.
+It will take precedence over the manual username/password definition!
 :::

 #### Connecting to the MongoDB Container (running locally)